kworkflow/kworkflow/documentation/man/kw.rst

 indicates the timer for the Pomodoro timebox.
 It is **mandatory** to add a suffix that indicates the time unit, which can be h (hour), m (minutes), or s (seconds).

+One helpful feature associated with timers is the **--tag|-l** option since it allows users to associate a simple tag to their timebox.
+Later, users can generate a report that will display their focus time per tag.
+The maximum length for this tag is 32 characters.

+(Note: tags only work if you set timers)

 Users can follow the timebox section status by using: